PreCyz/GitDiffGenerator/README.md

 If there are _application.properties_ file at the same location as your jar file then program can be run as follows: `java -jar Gipter.jar`
 #### Tips
 If program is executed with commandline parameters and _application.properties_ file at the same time, then setup in _application.properties_ has higher priority.<br />
-Generated file name by default is `"year-monthName-week-weekNumber.txt"`.
-It can be switched to `"yourPrefix-startDate-endDate.txt"` by setting `yourPrefix` to parameter _itemFileNamePrefix_.<br />
+Generated file name by default is `year-monthName-week-weekNumber.txt`.
+If diff is generated with end date set in the past then diff file name is `year-monthName-startDate-endDate.txt`.
+If parameter _itemFileNamePrefix_ is set then its value is added at the front of the file name.
+File name (without extension) is used also as the title of the toolkit item, that is created.<br />
 You can pass some parameters commandline way and other _application.properties_ way.
 For instance if you do not want to set your password in _application.properties_, you can pass it as commandline param.
 ### Params description
 **author** - the user who committed the code.
 For git it is user name from git config stored under key '_user.name_'.<br />